Gastronauts at the Royal Court

 Laced with an undercurrent of sound where the ensemble create influential yet an arguably typical restaurant backing music live with an array of instruments, it’s certainly an impressive show that subjects you to both economic questions and homemade food.
 It does however seem to lack the impact that it’s going for; maybe it’s the ever-changing characters or the audience concentrating on so many interactive things.
 But the piece is sensational in its own right, with an almost sold out run.
 It’s an innovative piece created by Wils Wilson, Nessah Muthy and April De Angelis, exploring our cultural attitude towards food, its sources and its value – ultimately concluding that, really, we’re only what we think we eat.

-Gastronauts is at the Royal Court Theatre until 21st December 2013, for further information or to book visit here.
+Gastronauts is at the Royal Court Theatre until 21st December 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for Gastronauts here: